 The Formula for calculating Present Value (PV function)

-PV stand for the Present value of investment.
+PV stands for the Present value of the investment.

-Nper stand for the time period for which you are going to invest your money.
+Nper stands for the time period for which you are going to invest your money.

-FV stand for the Future value of the investment.
+FV stands for the future value of the investment.

-Type stand for the time at which the investment is made at the beginning of the period or at the end of the period.
+Type stands for the time at which the investment is made at the beginning of the period or at the end of the period.

-The argument in the Box bracket are optional
+The argument in the Box bracket is optional

 Example of PV Function